wp-plugins/email-encoder-bundle/readme.txt

 = How to encode emails in ALL widgets? =

 If the option 'All text widgets' is activated, only all widgets will be filtered for encoding.
-It's possible to encode emails in all widgets by using the Widget Logic plugin and activate the 'wodget_content' filter.
+It's possible to encode emails in all widgets by using the Widget Logic plugin and activate the 'widget_content' filter.

-= I want to make some adjustment in one of the encoding methods.
-What is the best way? =

-The best way is to make a copy of that method and make your adjustments in the copy.
-Give the new method a unique name.
-Now you can keep updating this plugin and keep remaining the changes you have made.

-= My self-written method doesn't work after upgrading to v0.2.
-How to fix this? =

-The has been some changes to the structure of the encoding methods.
-The first is the 3rd param `$encode_display` has been removed, because the display should always be encoded.
-Second, the methodnames should contain the prefix `lim_email_`.
-Optionally you can add a name and description to be showed in the admin panel, like:
-`$lim_email_yourmethodname = array( 'name' => 'YourMethodName',	'description' => '....' );`
+= How to create mailto links that opens in a new window? =

+You could use add extra params to the mailto link and add `target='_blank'`, f.e.:
+`[encode_email email="yourmail@test.nl" display="My Mail" extra_attrs="target='_blank'"]`

 [Do you have another question?
 Please ask me](http://www.freelancephp.net/contact/)

 == Screenshots ==

+1. Admin Options Page
 1. Email Encoder Form on the Site
-1. Admin Options Page

 == Changelog ==

+= 0.50 =
+* Added encode method for all kind of contents (template function and shortcode "encode_content")
+* Added extra param for additional html attributes (f.e. target="_blank")
+* Added option to skip certain posts from being automatically encoded
+* Added option custom protection text
+* Removed "method" folder.
+Not possible to add own methods anymore.
+* Other small changes and some refactoring

 = 0.42 =
 * Widget Logic options bug